SHIPS TODAY · v0.7.0

 Set a policy with memory_namespace_set_standard:

-ai-memory namespace set-standard agents/secops --governance '{
+ai-memory namespace set-standard --namespace agents/secops --id <standard-memory-uuid> \

 Per-namespace policy means a strict-write namespace can sit next to a permissive one.
 The hierarchy lets you set a default at org/ and override at org/team/.